Krebrov001/Concord-SciFi/chapters/Visiting the Tau.md

 > “They carry themselves like… scientists.
 Philosophers.
 Human, yes—but untainted by the madness of the Core.
 Like… what humanity might have been before the Long Night.”

 **Aun’el Dovash (hands folded):**
 > “Then treat them as such.
-Not like Concord monks to be indulged, nor Imperium zealots to be quarantined.
+Not like Concord sages to be indulged, nor Imperium zealots to be quarantined.
 These humans may offer a glimpse into *another evolutionary branch* of civilization.
 One where technology and thought were allowed to flourish free of Chaos… and of the Greater Good.”

 **Shas’el Kova’tan (grudging):**
 > “We will keep weapons ready.
 Just in case.”